nledford/Pi-Hole-VPS-Tutorial/README.md

 docker run hello-world
 ```

-### Install `docker-compose`
+### Install Docker Compose

-There are multiple options for installing `docker-compose`, including installing it via `pip` and running it in a Docker container itself.
+There are multiple options for installing Docker Compose, including installing it via `pip` or running it in a Docker container itself.
 We'll be downloading the binary from the GitHub repository and adding executable permissions to it.

 Be sure to check the [release page](https://github.com/docker/compose/releases) and ensure you run the following command with the most recent release.